 How much do people benefit from giving to others?
 Does the size of the gift matter?
 How does the joy derived from giving vary between persons?
 We answer these questions in a unique experiment conducted among large samples of the general population (n = 1,232) and of millionaires (n = 807) in the Netherlands.
 Two thirds of participants entered a lottery with five prizes worth €100 that could be donated to a charity of their choice.
 For one third of participants in the match treatment, contributions were doubled by the experimenters.
 After the donation decision, participants reported their mood.
 We test whether giving improved mood, whether giving more makes people happier than giving less, and whether these mood effects vary with the match.
-René Bekkers will present the paper at the 5th Science of Philanthropy Initiative Conference in Indianapolis.
+We thank participants at the 5th Science of Philanthropy Initiative Conference in Indianapolis and at the Association for the Study of Generosity in Economics (ASGE) session of the ASSA meeting in Atlanta for comments and suggestions.
 The preregistration of the research is here.
 The conference presentation is here.

 Altruism, Warm Glow, and Generosity: A National Experiment (with Mark Ottoni-Wilhelm)